Updated 9 December 2025

 3. Trofie al Pesto Genovese

 Trofie al pesto Genovese is a speciality from Liguria.
-It consists of twisted pasta (trofie) combined with famous Genovese pesto.
-The pesto is made from a vibrant green blend of fresh basil, pine nuts, garlic, Parmesan cheese, and extra virgin olive oil.
+It consists of twisted pasta (trofie) combined with the famous Genovese pesto.
+The pesto is a vibrant green blend of fresh basil, pine nuts, garlic, Parmesan cheese, and extra virgin olive oil.
 Each bite is a mouthful of zesty Mediterranean spirit.

 4. Fregola con Arselle